thash06/chaos-engineering/README.md

 Hystrix one of the pioneer frameworks providing such functionality has been in maintenance mode since 2018 and Resiliency4j has been filing the void.

-Resilience4j is a framework that provides higher-order functions (decorators) and/or annotationsto enhance any method call, functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.
+Resilience4j is a framework that provides higher-order functions (decorators) and/or annotations to enhance any method call, functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.
 We can choose to use one or more of these "Decorators" to meet our resiliency objective.

 ## Retry with exponential backoff
-In the even of failure due to unavailability or any of the Exceptions listed in retryExceptions() method listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
+In the event of failure due to unavailability or any of the Exceptions listed in retryExceptions() method listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
 The retry logic can make use of a feature called exponential backoff.

-The code snippet below creates a retry config which allows a maximum of 5 retries where the first retry will be after 5000 milliseconds and each subsequent retry will be a multiple(2 in this case) of the previous.
+The code snippet below creates a retry config which allows a maximum of 5 retries where the first retry will be after 5000 milliseconds and each subsequent retry will be a multiple (2 in this case) of the previous.

     private <T> T executeWithRetry(Supplier<T> supplier, Function<Throwable, T> fallback) {
         Retry retry = Retry.of(DATA_SERVICE, this::createRetryConfig);